garygr2002/Rebalance/README.md

 ### -minimum

 Sets all preferences required for the software to run in some fashion.
-This assumes a default for the source directory for the data files.
+This assumes a default for the source directory of the data files.
 The default is not assumed to be a directory that exists.
 The action of this option is different from the 's' command line option, where the explicitly identified argument must be an absolute, or relative directory path that <b>must</b> exist.

 ### -preference